PHPOffice/PhpSpreadsheet/Documentation/markdown/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ##### Notes

-Note that the PHPExcel function is PHPExcel_Calculation_Functions::DAYOFWEEK() when the method is called statically.
+Note that the PHPExcel function is PHPExcel_Calculation_Functions::WEEKDAY() when the method is called statically.

 #### WEEKNUM